 Two years ago, I had a breakdown that tore my entire world apart.
 I lost my job, and eventually lost my unemployment, too.
 All forms of security that I was used to having were gone.
 But, I had one thing I didn't have in any of my other forays into therapy: my husband.
 He supported whatever decision I was prepared to make, in the name of Getting Better.
 So I signed back up to go to trauma therapy, and went once a week.
 I did a couple rounds of various group therapies, too, to learn some new coping skills.

 Sometimes the only time I would leave the house was to go to therapy.
 When I wasn't in therapy, I was asleep.
 I gained a bunch of weight, too, because food was my go-to drug when things got rough.
-My former boss went as far as to bully me about my weight, which was super helpful in seeing me gain about 20 more pounds quickly.
 As the depression lifted a bit, I went to the doctor, because I wanted to lose weight, too.

 I have learned a lot about myself.
 I've learned about who I was, who I am, and who I want to become.
 I've learned various coping skills, and I've learned how to turn down the voices in my head.
 I listen to meditations.
 I take my medication.
 I exercise sometimes.
 I quit abusing food and have lost a lot of weight.
 I do things that intentionally bring joy into my life, because I want to feel joy.
 I've met a lot of really cool new people, and have kept the friends who have always made me feel loved and supported.